Distributional Effects in Censored Quantile Regressions with Endogeneity and Heteroskedasticity: Identification and Estimation

-Besides of (\ref{ctrl}) and (\ref{ctrl2}), the SCFCQ framework can, in principle, incorporate a wide range of conditional CDF estimators---an active area of current research.
-See, e.g., \citet{cattaneo2024boundary}.
 At this point, one may wonder why we do not employ the quantile-regression-based counterfactual distribution function (QR-CDF) estimator, $\hat{V}_{i}=\omega +\int_{\omega }^{1-\omega }1\{\hat{Q}_{R|Z}(v|Z_{i})<R_{i}\}dv$.
 To answer this query, notice that the QR-CDF estimator requires a cut-off $\omega $ to avoid evaluation at extreme quantiles.
 Under the current setting, $\omega $ should be $o(n^{-1/2})$ to ensure a negligible asymptotic bias.
-However, the series quantile regression estimator $\hat{Q}_{R|Z}(v|Z_{i})$ converges relatively slowly at the tails---namely, for quantiles close to $\omega $ or $1-\omega $---which leads to $\hat{V}_{i}$ converging at a rate slower than $ n^{-1/4}$.
+However, the series quantile regression estimator $\hat{Q}_{R|Z}(v|Z_{i})$ typically converges slowly at extreme quantiles near $\omega $ or $1-\omega $.
+Consequently, the induced estimator $\hat{V}_{i}$ converges at a rate slower than $n^{-1/4}$, thereby contradicting Assumption A4.